-The PPP for the proposed project has been undertaken in accordance with the requirements of the NEMA EIA Regulations (2014), and in line with the principles of Integrated Environmental Management (IEM).
+The PPP for the proposed project is was undertaken in accordance with the requirements of the NEMA EIA Regulations (2014), and in line with the principles of Integrated Environmental Management (IEM).
 IEM implies an open and transparent participatory process, whereby stakeholders and other I&APs are afforded an opportunity to comment on the project and have their views considered and included as part of project planning.

-An initial I&AP database has been compiled based on known key I&AP's and stakeholder databases available from existing sources.
+An initial I&AP database has been was compiled based on known key I&AP's and stakeholder databases available from existing sources and from the previous I&AP database for the 2022 EA Application.
 The I&AP database includes amongst others, adjacent landowners, rights holders, communities, regulatory authorities and other special interest groups.
+It must be noted that this Public Participation Process is largely based on the previous public participation undertaken during the 2022 EA Application with additional measures / engagements to ensure all I&APs (as far as possible) are provided with detailed project description in a manner they can understand, they are consulted thoroughly, provided an opportunity to participate and provided feedback on the initial survey undertaken between January and April 2024 in parallel feedback session.